 Pre-pharmacy students often pursue a chemistry or biology major although a major in another discipline is possible after consultation with an academic advisor.
 It is possible to complete the course of study in six years of coursework, laboratory experience, and patient care.
 To complete the pharmacy program in six years, the minimum of two years of pre-pharmacy study (at the university of the pharmacy school or at a place like Luther) and four years in a college of pharmacy are required.
-Luther does not have a pharmacy school, but we work with pharmacy schools to assist Luther students to do pre-pharmacy studies here.
-60% of students attending pharmacy school hold their bachelor's degree before entering professional school, and of the other 40% most have at least three years of undergraduate coursework.
+Luther does not have a pharmacy school, but we work with pharmacy schools to assist Luther students in doing pre-pharmacy studies here.
+Sixty percent of students attending pharmacy school hold a bachelor's degree before entering professional school, and of the other 40 percent, most have at least three years of undergraduate coursework.

-Admissions requirement for pharmacy schools in the United States vary greatly, thus individual research by students is required based on which schools they wish to apply for.
+Admissions requirement for pharmacy schools in the United States vary greatly; students should research what is required by the schools where they want to apply.
 There are some commonly required courses for most pharmacy schools, including:

 Other courses that may be required or recommended include biochemistry, advanced biology such as genetics, ethics, and/or philosophy.

 * University of Minnesota now requires a calculus-based physics class (1 course)

 The above are required for University of Iowa and University of Minnesota pharmacy programs, some private schools have a shorter list of 'required' pre-pharmacy courses.